jefflester/minitrino/readme.md

 ```

 ### Add Presto Resources
-We want to place Presto-specific resources into a `presto/` directory.
-We will be mounting these resources to the Presto service defined in the root `docker-compose.yml` file.
+Place Presto-specific resources into a `presto/` directory within the module, then mount the resources to the Presto service defined in the root `docker-compose.yml` file.

 ```sh
 mkdir presto
 ```

-In the newly-created `presto/` directory, let's add a properties file.
+In the newly-created `presto/` directory, add a properties file.

 ```sh
 bash -c "cat << EOF > postgres.properties